mafafa/CannonWarz/README.md

 Features for now include:
 - Randomly generated maps each time you open the game (though the cannons' position are fixed).
-- Randomly generated wind that changes and the end of each player's turn.
+- Randomly generated wind that changes at the end of each player's turn.
 - Particles (when the rocket explodes)

 Controls (until I make them configurable)